marcodalessandro76/Python_lectures_ism/README.md

 # Python_lectures_ism
-Collection of notebooks with python lessons and tutorilas
+Collection of notebooks with python lessons and tutorials